stenflo/judex/fullstack-challenge-server/README.md

 ### To build from source:

-Go to the project directory and install package dependencies with NPM.
+Go to the fullstack-challenge-server directory and install package dependencies with NPM.
 Also, provide the `.env` file, based on the example file included.

 ```sh
 $ cd fullstack-challenge-server